seapagan/django-projects/README.md

 - 📱 Fully responsive design
 - 🌓 Light/Dark mode options, with a dropdown for user preference or system setting.
+- 💾 Optional caching using memcached for improved performance
 - 🔄 Live browser reload during development

 ## Requirements